Partition of Bengal (1947): Social impact

 Without the government's assistance, the refugees often settled themselves.
 Some found jobs in factories.
 Many took small businesses and hawking.
 Numerous refugee colonies sprang up in Nadia, 24 Paraganas and Kolkata's suburbs.
 It has been argued recently that the refugees facilitated an incremental urbanization without accumulation, in the frontiers of Calcutta.
 The process has been termed as 'urbanization with de-accumulation'.

 Tripura's tribal insurgency

 The princely state of Tripura had a predominantly-tribal population, but educated Bengalis were welcomed by the King and were prominent in the state's administration in pre-independence India.
-However, after partition, thousands of Bengali Hindus migrated to Tripura, which changed the state's demography completely.
+However, after partition, thousands of Bengali Hindus migrated to Tripura, which changed the state's demography significantly.
 Tripura's tribes became a minority in their own homeland and lost their land holdings.
-As a result, a tribal insurgency began caused violent riots among tribes and Bengalis in 1980.
+As a result, a tribal insurgency began, causing violent riots among tribes and Bengalis in 1980.
 A low-scale insurgency has continued ever since.

-Many Bengalis migrated from East Bengal side during Partition and the Liberation War, but half of the Bengali community of Tripura has lived in Tripura for hundreds of years, according to the 1901 census report, which clearly stated that Bengali and Tripura had numbers that were almost equal.
+Many Bengalis migrated from East Bengal region during Partition and the Liberation War, but half of the Bengali community of Tripura has lived in Tripura for hundreds of years, according to the 1901 census report, which clearly stated that Bengali and Tripura had numbers that were almost equal.